mitranim/statil/readme.md

 compiled files.
 That's it.
 It wants to be just a tiny part of your build chain.

 Another difference is that statil understands hierarchical templating.
-It assumes the `index` file (extensions are ignored) in each directory to be a layout that encloses its sibling templates and descendant templates in subdirectories.
-When rendering a sibling or descendant, it's automatically enclosed in each parent layout.
-Transclusion happens at the `<%= $content %>` directive.
-You never have to explicitly define layouts and blocks.
+It assumes the `index` file (ignoring extensions) in each directory to be a layout that encloses its sibling templates and descendant templates in subdirectories.
+When rendering each file, statil automatically wraps it into its sibling `index` (if available) and each ancestral `index` (if available).
+Transclusion is done at the `<%= $content %>` directive.
+It's an implicit hierarchy that defines the route hierarchy of your site.
+You don't have to explicitly define layouts and blocks.

 ### What's a Static Site?